lynx-x-ray-observatory/soxs/doc/source/overview.rst

-simulation codes such as FLASH, Enzo, and Athena, to particle-based codes such as Gadget and AREPO, and even from datasets that have been created “by hand”, such as from NumPy arrays. pyXSIM can be used to produce SIMPUT files which can be ingested by SOXS for making simulated X-ray Surveyor observations.
+simulation codes such as FLASH, Enzo, and Athena, to particle-based codes such as Gadget and AREPO, and even from datasets that have been created “by hand”, such as from NumPy arrays. pyXSIM can be used to produce SIMPUT files which can be ingested by SOXS for making simulated observations.